 Work with your healthcare provider to create a specific plan and keep a written copy in a readily accessible place, such as on your refrigerator door.
 Make sure that other family members know what to do if you have an asthma attack and keep emergency telephone numbers in an easy location place.

-Ask your health care provider for assistance identifying symptoms and evaluating the severity of your asthma attacks so you can take the necessary steps, and be sure you know how to reach emergency services.
+Ask your healthcare provider for assistance identifying symptoms and evaluating the severity of your asthma attacks so you can take the necessary steps, and be sure you know how to reach emergency services.

 If you have difficulty breathing and are unsure if you should obtain medical assistance, err on the side of caution and seek help immediately.

 Here are some general guidelines for managing asthma attacks.
-Regardless of what stage of difficulty that you are experiencing, try to remain calm as that will make your breathing easier.
+Regardless of what stage of difficulty you are experiencing, try to remain calm as that will make your breathing easier.
 Exhale slowly while keeping your lips pursed.

 Measure your Peak Airflow Every Day

-It is important that you use your peak flow meter at least once daily.
+You must use your peak flow meter at least once daily.
 You need to determine what your best peak flow meter reading is so that you can use it to evaluate for breathing problems in the future.

 You may not be aware of changes in your breathing initially.
 This is especially likely to occur if you have severe asthma or have had it for a long time.
 Measuring your peak airflow daily can provide you with information about subtle changes in your breathing.
 By knowing about changes early, you may be able to take steps to prevent an asthma attack from occurring.

 A peak flow reading between 80-100% of your best number is desirable.
 If you have a peak flow meter reading between 50-80% of your best number, you need to take steps to improve your breathing.